 The in-flight abort test was originally to launched later in 2015 from Vandenberg using the refurbished capsule from the pad abort test and the Abort Test Booster, a Falcon-9 based vehicle with only three engines and no upper stage, which is modified from the second Falcon-9R-Dev landing test vehicle.
-In June 2015 it was decided to move the test after the unmanned Dragon v2 DM-1 mission to have a higher fidelity version of the capsule.
+In June 2015 it was decided to move the test after the unmanned Crew Dragon DM-1 mission to have a higher fidelity version of the capsule.
 This test will be staged from Cape Canaveral's LC-39A pad using the refurbished capsule from the DM-1 flight (Dragon C202).
 The Dragon C202 capsule was destroyed on 21 April 2019 during a ground propulsion test, so a new capsule will be used for the inflight abort test.

 |Type / Application:||Crewed spacecraft|